isuruprasaddilhara/isuruprasaddilhara/README.md

 - 👋 Hi, I’m Isuru Prasad Dilhara
-- 👀 I’m interested in programming, Software Reverse engineering, and Offensive hacking.
+- 👀 I’m interested in programming, Software Reverse engineering, and Offensive security.
 - 🌱 I’m currently Following a cyber security degree at Edith Cowan University
 <!--- 💞️ I’m looking to collaborate on ...--->
 - 📫 How to reach me Linkedin -